msisdev/dotato/README.md

 ## Tutorial (file mode)
+Let's copy `~/.bashrc` file into your backup directory.

-Your dotato directory will look like this.
+Your backup directory will look like this.
 ```
 📁
 ├── 📁bash